Home » Koh Chang » Nightlife

 Nightlife in Kai Bae Beach combines some of Koh Chang’s best places to have a drink with a small concentration of beer bars.

 Starting with those beers bars, Walking Street at the northern end is the place to head.
-It’s relatively low key in comparison to White Sand Beach’s mini-Pattaya but the handful of establishments still lay on all the usual requirements for venues like this – beer, pool, games, loud music and girls.
-Ones to try include Maipai, @ Marks and Yak Yak.
+It’s a little less in-your- face compared to White Sand Beach’s mini-Pattaya but the handful of establishments still lay on all the usual requirements for venues like this – beer, pool, games, loud music and girls.

 Wine Gallery, meanwhile, serves up terrific wine, imported beers and food in the centre of town, with the relaxed lounge bars, Jellyfish and Green Bar, near neighbours.

-Further along by the bridge, you can catch all the sports on the big screen at the pub style Morgan.
-Or head to on down to Fin, a cocktail bar and bistro, with happy hours, theme nights and live music too.
-Squid Story, a beer at your table style bar, is a few metres down on the other side of the street.
+Near the bridge, Tom’s Bar is a snug little establishment with a friendly German host or you can catch all the sports on the big screen at the pub style Morgan.
+Fin – cocktail bar, bistro, happy hours, theme nights and live music – is a few doors down.

 Beach Bars